-If you are interested in the workshop, please send your applications by 15th September 2019 to evidence.practices.workshop@gmail.com and let us know what kinds of materials you want to discuss in the context of the workshop.
+If you are interested in the workshop, please send your applications by 15th September 2019 to evidence.practices.workshop@gmail.com.

 The research collaboration is funded by the DFG - Deutsche Forschungsgemeinschaft.
 We are grateful to the DFG and to the Carl Friedrich von Siemens Stiftung for support.